 The Vons Companies shares Southern California's crowded dinner table with some big and hungry rivals.
-The company has more than 265 stores in Southern California, which is also home to Ralphs and Food 4 Less (both owned by Kroger) and privately-held Stater Bros. stores, and another 20 locations in Nevada.
+The company operates about 275 stores primarily in Southern California, which is also home to Ralphs and Food 4 Less (both owned by Kroger) and privately-held Stater Bros.
 Its supermarkets operate under the Vons (traditional supermarkets) and Pavilions (upscale supermarkets) banners.
 More than half of its supermarkets offer separate service departments for floral, bakery, and deli products, while some have full-service pharmacies and dry-cleaning departments.
 The company operates its own facilities for producing milk, ice cream, and baked goods.
-Safeway, a leading US grocery chain, owns Vons.
+Vons' parent company, Safeway, was acquired by Albertson's in 2015.

-Vons operates stores in Southern California and Nevada.
-Major markets for the chain include Los Angeles, San Diego, and Las Vegas.
+Vons operates about 260 stores in Southern California and another 14 in Nevada.
+Major markets for the chain include Los Angeles, San Diego, Orange County, and Las Vegas.

 Caught between Wal-Mart Supercenters on the low end and Whole Foods Market on the pricey side, traditional grocery chains, including Vons, have begun reinventing themselves to maintain market share.
 To that end, Vons has converted many of its stores in Orange County to its parent Safeway's Lifestyle format, which is designed to rival upscale chains by featuring expanded selections of perishable foods, organic products, and other high-end amenities.

 However, after the deep recession in the US, many Vons shoppers apparently are opting for low prices over amenities.
 As a result, the regional supermarket chain has seen its customer buying less, trading down to less expensive brands, and increasingly shopping at discounters, such as Wal-Mart Supercenters and limited assortment ALDI.
 The company is pushing its private-label brand merchandise to lure budget conscious shoppers.